Our Team

 Kashoro Nyenyezi MPA, BA

 Kashoro Nyenyezi is a graduate research assistance, a candidate currently pursuing a Ph.D. in Social Justice Education at the University of Toronto with a specialty in Sexual and Gender-Based Violence Prevention.
 Kashoro is passionate about preventing Sexual and Gender-Based Violence (SGBV). and has worked with sexually abused women and their children since 2012.
+She is experienced working with Francophone minority communities and multilingual newcomers, ensuring that language is never a barrier to learning or accessing justice.
 She is a consultant on human rights and an advocate for disadvantaged women, children, and victims of gender-based violence.
 She felt compelled to give back to these women and their children through education and protection programs that foster self-assurance and survival skills that lead to a sustainable lifestyle.
-Kashoro possesses a bachelor degree in International Studies and Diplomacy and a master’s degree in Public Administration and is also certified in traditional trauma healing, human rights education training, and domestic violence.
+She holds a bachelor degree in International Studies and Diplomacy and a master’s degree in Public Administration and certified in traditional trauma healing,